History of Sweden (1945–1967): Population change

-Since 1930, emigration has been slight.
+Since 1930, emigration became minimal.
 About 15,000-30,000 people left Sweden annually after 1965.
 Sweden welcomed refugees and displaced persons at the end of World War II.
 Because of the low birth rate, immigration accounted for 45% of population growth between 1945 and 1980.
-Aliens may vote in Swedish local elections after three years of legal residence.

 Sweden became highly urbanized after World War II, reaching 83% urban in 1990.
 As recently as 1940 only 38% of the population lived in urban areas, and in 1860, before industrialization, the proportion was only 11%.
 Large-scale movement from the countryside to the United States ended about 1900.
-Since 1945 the movement to Swedish cities has accelerated and has brought about a population decline in many areas, especially in the north.
-Most cities are small.
-Only 10 cities have populations of more than 100,000.
-The Stockholm metropolitan areas has a population of 2 million; Gothenburg has 906,000 in its metropolitan area and Malmö (including Lund) has 260,000, while the educational center of Uppsala has 130,000.
-The only large city in the north is Sundsvall (95,000 in metro area), which grew with the development of the forest industries in the 19th century and is now also a data processing center.
+Since 1945 the movement to Swedish cities accelerated, causing a population decline in many areas, especially in the north.

 Culture and mass media

-Cultural influence from the United Kingdom and the United States has been obvious since the war.
+Cultural influence from the United Kingdom and the United States became obvious following the war, having displaced German influences.
 Imported and indigenous subcultures rose, with the rockabilly-inspired raggare and anarchist progg cultures as notable examples.
-(Before the world wars, Swedish culture was more inspired by Germany).
-Swedish film and music achieved international fame with names like Ingmar Bergman, Sven Nykvist, Lasse Hallström, Birgit Nilsson, ABBA, Europe, Ace of Base, Entombed, Roxette, Denniz Pop and Max Martin.
-Currently, Sweden is the only non-English-speaking country in the world with a net export of music.
-Most Swedes are today proficient in English, a great deal of Swedish-produced popular music has originally English lyrics, and English language branding is very common.
+Swedish film and music achieved international fame with names like Ingmar Bergman, Sven Nykvist, Lasse Hallström and Birgit Nilsson.

 The sexual revolution, together with sexual content in mass media (notably films 491 and I Am Curious (Yellow), together with the broad entry of women in many lanes of professional life (including the priesthood) in the 1960s and 1970s provoked a moralist counter-movement including the Christian Democratic party, but this trend has had scant political success.

 Radio and television early became widespread in Sweden, but government struggled to keep the monopoly of licence-funded Sveriges television until the late 1980s, as satellite and cable TV became popular, and the commercial channel TV4 was permitted to broadcast terrestrially.

 Sports

-Sweden has produced many world-famous athletes during this period, among them boxer Ingemar Johansson and ice hockey player Börje Salming.
-Sweden has hosted several high-profile sports events, for instance equestrian events of the 1956 Summer Olympics and the 1958 FIFA World Cup.
+Sweden produced many world-famous athletes during this period, among them boxer Ingemar Johansson and ice hockey player Börje Salming.
+Sweden hosted several high-profile sports events, for instance equestrian events of the 1956 Summer Olympics and the 1958 FIFA World Cup.